vollawetscher/web_crawler/README.md

 ## 📊 **Honest Current State**

-**What the tool should do:** Extract meaningful content from web pages for analysis and AI use **What it actually does:** Creates files full of cookie policies and legal text **User experience:** Frustrating - users can't get the content they need **Development status:** Core functionality is broken and needs complete rework
+**What the tool should do:** Extract meaningful content from web pages for analysis and AI use **What it actually does:** ✅ Now properly filters out boilerplate links and respects user selections for export **User experience:** ✅ Improved - users can now exclude unwanted navigation and legal links **Development status:** ✅ Link filtering implemented, content extraction still needs work

 ---

 ## 🔄 **Reality Check for Next Session**

 **Don't claim progress until:**
-1. ✅ Content extraction produces readable, useful text (not boilerplate)
+1. ⚠️ Content extraction produces readable, useful text (not boilerplate) - PARTIALLY ADDRESSED
-2. ✅ Checkbox selections actually control what gets exported
+2. ✅ Checkbox selections actually control what gets exported - FIXED
 3. ✅ Users can export meaningful content from real websites
 4. ✅ Exported files contain the information users are looking for

 **Success criteria:**
 - Export a government website page and get policy information (not cookie notices)
 - Export a news article and get the article content (not legal disclaimers)
-- Uncheck boxes and verify content is actually excluded from exports
+- ✅ Uncheck boxes and verify content is actually excluded from exports - WORKING
 - RAG JSONL exports contain content suitable for AI training (not garbage)

 ---